eneam/mboxviewer/README.txt

 Changes
 ---

+v 1.0.3.10

+ - To improve mboxview, please post reviews on what works, what doesn't, create bug tickets and enhancment requests;
+ - Relaxed the mbox parsing rules in order to accept mbox files with different From_ line format that indicates starts of new mail;
+ - Corrected mail content when exporting to eml file;
+ - Updated User Manual to describe new and updated features;

 v 1.0.3.9

  - To improve mboxview, please post reviews on what works, what doesn't, create bug tickets and enhancment requests;